solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/checklist.md

 The dApp Publishing tool requires you to submit an Android APK of your app.

-- If you already have an Android app (e.g Published to google play), you can generate a release build APK.
+- If you already have an Android app (e.g Published to Google Play Store), you can generate a release build APK.
 - If you have a web app, follow [this guide](/dapp-publishing/publishing-a-pwa) to convert it to an Android app and generate an APK for submission.

 :::important